knikou01/rosettadrone-apk/README.md

 # RosettaDrone APK

-A fork of [RosettaDrone](https://github.com/RosettaDrone/rosettadrone) that provides a ready-to-install APK — no need to build from source.
+A fork of [RosettaDrone](https://github.com/RosettaDrone/rosettadrone) that provides a ready to install APK, so there's no need to build from source.

 RosettaDrone is a MAVLink wrapper for DJI drones, allowing you to control DJI hardware using ground control stations like QGroundControl.